 Like railroads, SERTC is committed to supporting first responders.
 The center has over 30 years of experience providing training that covers everything from hazardous materials to CBR to toxic inhalation hazards.
 Since its inception in 1985, SERTC has trained more than 70,000 students worldwide.

 “Many firefighters are new to the rigors of CBR safety when they arrive at SERTC,” says Glen Rudner, a seasoned safety expert and General Manager at the center.
 “Learning these basics is still a necessary competence.”

 Over the course of three days, each emergency responder receives personalized instruction to meet their specific needs.
 Attendees learn about railroad tank cars, the different types of crude oil and how to safely respond to a CBR emergency based on the capabilities of their community.

 “I think this is an absolute must for all fire personnel,” says John Sigler, fire chief of Boone, Colorado, and a program graduate.
 “I am absolutely more prepared to cope with a potential crude oil situation in my community.”

-Thanks to an additional $2.4 million award from PHMSA, the Center for Rural Development has partnered with TTCI’s rail safety experts and will travel the country to instruct rural volunteer emergency responders about flammable liquids emergency response.
+Thanks to an additional $2.4 million award from PHMSA, the Center for Rural Development has partnered with MxV Rail’s rail safety experts and will travel the country to instruct rural volunteer emergency responders about flammable liquids emergency response.
 Because firefighters have limited time for training, SERTC experts created a specific eight-hour classroom and hands-on training course.
-A portion of the grant funding will go toward creating a new Web-based training module about flammable liquids moved by rail.
-The module will launch in early 2016.
+A portion of the grant funding went toward creating a new Web-based training module about flammable liquids moved by rail that launched in 2016.